 - The traffic signals at junction of London Road will be upgraded with provision of toucan crossing on two sections.

 - The signals at the pedestrian crossing near the BP Station will be upgraded.

-Please see the construction drawings (PDF) below for more details.
+See the construction drawing pdf below for more information.

 Cost and Funding